-THE BATTLE OF ARRAS (1917) World Premiere
+THE BATTLE OF ARRAS – Music by Laura Rossi

 Le Giornate del Cinema Muto I Pordenone Silent Film Festival